PLAXIS 2D + Python Scripting Tutorial 2

 subgrade_clay_undrained.DrainageType = "undrained a"

-# Assign to soil domain represented by the borehole polygon
+# Assign to the soil domain represented by the borehole polygon

 boreholepolygon_g.Soil.Material = subgrade_clay